prefix-dev/pixi/docs/design_proposals/channel_config.md

 url = "https://my.private.quetz/get/my-private-channel"
 ```

-This will result in the channels `bioconda` and `conda-forge` and `my-private-channel` being used when you run `pixi init`.
+This will result in the channels `bioconda` and `conda-forge` and `my-private-channel` being used when you run `pixi init` or `pixi global install`.
 These channels will also be used by `rattler-build` if you don't specify other channels with `-c`.

 ### Multiple mirrors